 Immediately after the auction, a 1925 Coventry-Eagle 980cc Flying-8 Sidevalve was sold for €40,090.

 On the automobilia side a fine cased picnic set for six persons by G W Scott & Sons, c.1910, was the top lot at €23,750.
-Meanwhile, one of only five 1:8 scale models of a Bugatti Type 57S 'rolling chassis' constructed by master craftsman Jean-Paul Fontenelle sold for €12,500, and a Bugatti radiator realized €6,250.
+Meanwhile, one of only five 1:8 scale models of a Bugatti Type 57S 'rolling chassis' constructed by master craftsman Jean-Paul Fontenelle sold for €12,500, and a Bugatti radiator realised €6,250.

 For the first time, the Motoring team was joined by the 20th Century Decorative Arts department, which held a separate sale at the venue.
-Top-selling lot was a c.1910 gilt-bronze figural lamp cast as the famous performer Loïe Fuller by François-Raoul Larche (1860-1912), which realized €36,250.
+Top-selling lot was a c.1910 gilt-bronze figural lamp cast as the famous performer Loïe Fuller by François-Raoul Larche (1860-1912), which realised €36,250.

-Philip Kantor, Head of the Mainland European Motoring department, said: "We are delighted to have returned to the Grand Palais, the spiritual home of not only motor cars but also aeroplanes in the center of Paris.
+Philip Kantor, Head of the Mainland European Motoring department, said: "We are delighted to have returned to the Grand Palais, the spiritual home of not only motor cars but also aeroplanes in the centre of Paris.

 "Following a 1,200-person reception the night before, bidders turned up in large numbers for a marathon 11-hour sale, resulting in 80 per cent of lots sold across the board."